MaximePie/Flashcardstorm/test-evidence.md

 ## Prepared question category is null if there are no category assigned to the question
 Unexpected : A category

+## Save success updates the appropriate fields for soft mode
+Expected : UserScore is equal to full_score before it is updated Expected : CurrentDelay is incremented
+Expected : LastAnswerAt is set to now
+Expected : NextQuestionAt is set to now + current delay Expected : $expectedFullScore is set to the new current delay times the question base score

+## Save success memorizes a question if its full score is greater than 100
+Expected : isMemorized is true

+## Save success add 10 points on storm mode
+Expected : user score is augmented by 10

+## Save success with golden card attribute
+Expected : earned points is multiplied itself

+## Save success with golden card attribute set to FALSE should not increase earned points
+Expected : earned points is left by itself
+Unexpected : earned points is multiplied by itself

+## A new question_user has its full_score automatically set to its score
+Expected : Full score is equal to score

 ## Expected : 1 question scheduled for in 1 day
 Unwanted : 1 question scheduled for in 3 day